Also known as Fathead dough, this low carb, grain-free keto pizza dough recipe will give you a thin and crispy pizza crust in under 10 minutes.

 - Sprinkle almond flour, coconut flour, and salt evenly over the cheese mixture.
 Kneed dough by hand in the bowl until firm and all dry ingredients are incorporated and evenly distributed, just a few minutes.
 You'll feel the texture start to firm up.
 If the dough is too sticky, add a little extra almond flour.
 Form a ball of dough.

 - Lay down a large piece of parchment paper.
 Grease lightly with avocado oil.
 With your hands, flatten the dough ball into a circle.
 Place on parchment and put a second piece of parchment on top to cover.
-Roll out the dough until you form a 10-12 inch diameter circle; keeping it to about 1/4 inch thick.
+Roll out the dough until you form a 10-12 inch diameter circle; keeping it to about 1/8 to 1/4 inch thick.
 Remove top layer of parchment.
 Roll the outer edge inward just slightly to form a raised edge.
 This will help keep toppings from spilling over and off of the crust.
 Poke multiple times with a fork to prevent air bubbles.

 - Slide parchment with crust onto your pre-heated pizza stone.
 Pre-bake for about 5-8 minutes.
 Remove carefully and top as desired.
 Return the pizza back to the oven for another 10 minutes until the cheese and crust are golden brown.
 Crust will be darker than the cheese; be careful not to burn.
 Remove the pizza from the oven and let it sit for a few minutes before cutting into wedges or squares.
 Serve immediately.